astropy/halotools/docs/quickstart_and_tutorials/tutorials/catalog_analysis/galcat_analysis/basic_examples/velocity_statistics/galaxy_catalog_analysis_tutorial6.rst

 .. _galaxy_catalog_analysis_tutorial6:

-Basic Galaxy Catalog Analysis Example 6: Mean infall velocity into cluster BCGs
+Galaxy Catalog Analysis Example: Mean infall velocity into cluster BCGs
 ==================================================================================================

 In this example we'll show how to calculate the mean infall velocity of